Legislative history of United States four-star officers

-The Joint Chiefs of Staff in May 2024.
-Clockwise from left: George, Smith, Franchetti, Allvin, Saltzman, Hokanson, Grady, and Brown.
+The Joint Chiefs of Staff in January 2026.
+Clockwise from left: George, Smith, Caudle, Wilsbach, Saltzman, Nordhaus, Mahoney, and Caine.

 Although four-star officers appeared in organizations like the Continental Army before the United States of America was founded in 1776, the legislative history of four-star officers in the United States uniformed services began in 1799, when Congress authorized the grade of General of the Armies of the United States for former president George Washington, who was commanding the forces being raised for the Quasi-War with France as a lieutenant general of the U.S. Army but died without being promoted.

 Congress revived Washington's never-used grade in 1866 with the title "General of the United States Army" and created a corresponding grade of admiral in the Navy.
 Unlike modern four-star grades, promotions to the 1866 grades were permanent and personal, vacating any previous grade and surviving any job change, like any other grade on the active list.
 Essentially decorative, permanent four-star grades on the active list carried full active-duty pay for life and were awarded sparingly to senior commanders after a war: after the Civil War to Army generals Ulysses S. Grant, William Tecumseh Sherman, and Philip Sheridan, and to Navy admirals David G. Farragut and David D. Porter; after the Spanish-American War to George Dewey, with the title Admiral of the Navy; after World War I to John J. Pershing, with the title General of the Armies; and after World War II to one temporary four-star officer in every armed service.